henrygraesberg/Shot-e-gories/README.md

 ## Developing
 Follow the first steps of ["Using the API"](#using-the-api) to install dependencies and run the server.\
-The server does not support hot reload unless you run ```npm run start``` or add the ```--watch``` flag.
+The server does not support hot reload unless you run ```npm run dev``` or add the ```--watch``` flag.
 If you do not use these options, then every time you make a change and want to query the API, you need to manually reload the server.\
 This only applies to changes made to the ```index.js``` file, as all the other files are read from at the time of the request.

 The project was built with [Node.js](https://nodejs.org) and [Express.js](https://expressjs.com/), and uses Nodes "fs" module to read from the ```data/categories.json``` file.